karllmitchell/Channels-DVR-to-Plex/README.md

 Although the code will run on extremely underpowered systems, including low cost ARM-based SOCs runnings Linux, by default I do not recommend anything with less than 1 GByte, preferable 2 GBytes, of RAM (certainly at least 750 MBytes unused).
 If you are accessing the inputs files across a network, you will want a fast one (Gigabit throughout, ideally), or to set aside at least a few tens of GBytes of storage and use the TEMP_COPY=1 argument.
 Many modern intel systems can almost certainly process faster-than-realtime (i.e. a 1-hr show will take less than 1-hr), but an ARM SOC like a Raspberry Pi would probably be about 6x slower than real-time, and might not keep up with your TV viewing.

-**Set up and first run**
+**Set up, first run and the transcode database**

-The script must be run as a user with superuser access.
-Do make sure that you can write to the destination directory and read from the source directory (if held locally).
-It accepts various settings from a mandatory preferences file, which can also be overridden on the command line (see below).
-If the installation script is not used, make sure to rename the channels-transcoder.prefs file to prefs (see below) and place it in ~/.channels-transcoder/ or  ~/Library/Application Support/channels-transcoder/ (Mac default).
-Unless you use the install script, you should edit the first line of the prefs file (DEST_DIR) and make sure that Plex is set up to that it points at "$DEST_DIR/Movies" and "$DEST_DIR/TV Shows".
-There are instructions in the prefs file next to each option that can be set (see section below on "Preferences file").

-On this first run (or install script) it will also initialise a database which lists previously transcoded recordings, but note that it will by default not transcode any previously recorded shows unless you respond to the DAYS prompt when asked (install script) or you run from the command-line with these options:
+On this first run (or install script), the code will initialise a database that lists previously transcoded recordings.
+Note that it will by default not transcode any previously recorded shows unless you respond to the DAYS prompt when asked (install script), or you run from the command-line with these options:

 channels-transcoder.sh CLEAR_DB=1 DAYS=N